Opening the era of quasar host studies at high redshift with JWST: Results

 \subsection{SED fitting and stellar population}

 We use the \texttt{gsf} package~\citep{Morishita2019} to fit the broad-band spectral energy distributions (SEDs) to infer the host stellar mass and further properties of the stellar population (i.e., stellar age and SFR).
 Stellar templates of different ages are combined to generate galaxy SED templates.
 In this process, weights are assigned to each stellar template and fit as free parameters to produce the final galaxy templates.
 The stellar metallicity is fixed and set to the solar value.
 Despite the well-known degeneracy between age and metallicity, there is little effect on the determination of the \smass.
 The star formation rate and age will then be obtained from the final best-fit template.
 Dust attenuation and stellar emission lines are also considered in our SED fitting model.
+Note that the seven JWST filters together provide continuous wavelength coverage (see the filters' response in Figure~\ref{fig:sed_spec}) and most of the well-known rest-frame optical emission lines fall within these filters.
+Nevertheless, most of the filters are wide; thus, these emission lines have limited effect on our SED fitting.
+Indeed, we checked this by ignoring the emission lines and re-running the SED fitting which resulted in almost identical stellar properties.